-If you see different data on your tracking app and different data on Google Fit, then you’re most likely dealing with a syncing issue.
+If you see different data on your tracking app and different data on Google Fit, you’re likely dealing with a syncing issue.

-To fix that, you need to make sure that your 3rd party apps and devices are connected and synced properly.
-And while we’d love to guide you through it step by step, the exact process can greatly differ from device to device.
+You need to ensure that your 3rd party apps and devices are connected and synced correctly to fix that.
+And while we’d love to guide you through it step by step, the exact process can significantly differ from device to device.

-For a point of reference, to sync MiFit with Google Fit, you need to:
+For a point of reference, to sync the Zepp Life app (formerly named MiFit) with Google Fit, you need to:

 Sometimes it only syncs everything that happens after the first sync – not before that.
 And even after successfully syncing, it can take some time before you start seeing the same data.

-Again, the exact process will differ depending on the app that you want to connect.
-So, refer to your own manual for this.
+Again, the exact process will differ depending on the app you want to connect.
+So, refer to your manual for this.

-GPS signal strength and stability can greatly differ depending on your phone, location, tall buildings, satellite location, and even the weather.
+GPS signal strength and stability can significantly differ depending on your phone, location, tall buildings, satellite location, and weather.
 So, there’s not much you can do about it in this case.